Healthy Homes Assessment Whakatu

 Whakatu Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Whakatu and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory throughout Whakatu and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be applicable to the rental property.
+• Landlords and property managers must keep records that demonstrate compliance with the Healthy Homes Standard that apply or will be applied to your rental home.

 Beginning 1 July 2021